 - Detection of traffic accidents at intersections

-- Monitoring distraction for drivers or machinery operators
+- Monitoring distractions for drivers or machinery operators

 - Face or voice recognition for identity verification